Area Forecast Discussion

 .HYDROLOGY...

-conditions will persist or worsen across much of the Tri-State
+therefore persist and/or worsen across much of the Tri-State area.

 &&